funtoo/boot-update/doc/boot-update.8.rst

 DESCRIPTION
 -----------

-*boot-update* is a tool, part of the Funtoo Core Boot Framework, that will generate a boot loader configuration file based on settings stored in */etc/boot.conf*. *boot-update* was originally created as an enhanced replacement of the upstream GRUB-1.97+ configuration system, where the boot loader configuration file stored at */boot/grub/grub.cfg* is quite complex and is not intended to be edited directly by system administrators.
+*boot-update* is a system tool, part of the Funtoo Core Boot Framework, that will generate a boot loader configuration file based on settings stored in ``/etc/boot.conf``. *boot-update* was originally created as an enhanced replacement of the upstream GRUB-1.97+ configuration system.
+GRUB-1.97+'s boot loader configuration file is stored at ``/boot/grub/grub.cfg``, is quite complex and is not intended to be edited directly by system administrators.

-*boot-update* has since been extended to support GRUB (*sys-boot/grub*), GRUB Legacy (*sys-boot/grub-legacy*) and alpha LILO (*sys-boot/lilo*) support.
+*boot-update* has since been extended to support GRUB (*sys-boot/grub*), GRUB Legacy (*sys-boot/grub-legacy*) and (alpha) LILO (*sys-boot/lilo*).
 This allows a single file, */etc/boot.conf*, to store boot-related information in a boot-loader-independent way, thus simplifying boot loader configuration and providing advanced features to all popular boot loaders.